JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 reverse.dep.[prefix]*[suffix].<property_name>
 ```

 where `prefix` corresponds to the beginning of the target builds' IDs, and `suffix` corresponds to their ending.
 Both attributes are optional.
+Only one `*` symbol is allowed.

 Thus, each dependent build in a chain can redefine parameters in any of its dependency builds.